veronicachu/2D-Motion-Experiment/README.md

 5. Count the number how many times the number of target moving circles increase in numbers
 - For example: The trial starts with 10 leftward motion circles and, at a random point during the trial, they can gradually increase over time to 20 leftward motion circles, then gradually decrease over time back to 10.
 - This increase and return to the initial number of the target motion circles can occur multiple times within the trial
-6. Enter the counted number of times the target motion circles (increase/return to normal)
+6. Enter the counted number of times the target motion circles increase/return to normal
-7. The correct number of times will appear after you give your input
+7. The correct answer will appear after you give your input
 8. Wait 4 seconds and hit the 'spacebar' key (this is to reduce motion aftereffects affecting the next trial)
 9. Repeat the steps above until the end